motorway/motorway-ui-test/README.md

 Welcome to the Motorway UI technical test.
 This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.
 # Motorway UI Test
-Here is how the card looks like you can hover the picture to inlarge it.
+Here is how the card looks like and you can hover over the picture to inlarge it.
 ![](cardimg.png)

 ## Overview